TaylorY1/MakeChangeProject/README.md

 #### Lessons Learned

-Lots!
+Lots of lessons learned.
+Started with a while loop and ended up using if and nested if's to make more sense.

 #### Technologies Used

-sysout, loops,
+sysout, loops, if if else else, numerals, scanner, %

 #### What was fun?
 Lots of stuff!
 It was nice to see that it looks like I am catching on to this!